AUDITORY PROCESSING DISORDER

 FAQ on This Auditory Learning Disability

-Almost 90% of learning difficulties — keeping up in class, reading, homework efficiency, reading — stem from an auditory learning disability, central auditory processing disorder (or CAPD or APD).
+Almost 90% of learning difficulties — keeping up in class, reading, homework efficiency — stem from an auditory learning disability, central auditory processing disorder (CAPD or APD), sometimes mis-stated as audio processing disorder.

 Visual processing, memory and other skills play a part in learning, but by far the most important cognitive skill is auditory processing.
 Listening, reading, writing, and thinking are all language skills.
 An auditory learning disability can have a profound impact on learning.